rikko215/BDND-project5-Blockchain-Capstone/README.md

 You will use zk-SNARKs to create a verification system which can prove you have title to the property without revealing that specific information on the property.
 Once the token has been verified you will place it on a blockchain market place (OpenSea) for others to purchase.
 The detail steps of the project is as follows:
-- building of the ERC 721 tokens for the real estate homes
+1. building of the ERC 721 tokens for the real estate homes
-- compiling and integrating zokrates into the tokens that is just built
+2. compiling and integrating zokrates into the tokens that is just built

-It's important that before somebody can actually list a home in our marketplace, they'll have to ensure that they actually own the property and they'll be doing that do the verification using Zokrates

 # Prerequisits
+## npm install
-1. Run `npm install` before the test.
+ - `npm install`
  - `npm install --save truffle-hdwallet-provider`
  - `npm install lite-server --save-dev`
-2. Navigate to the `eth-contracts` folder in your repo, and type `truffle test` so that all the following javascript test code will run.
-- `TestERC721Mintable.js`
-- `TestSquareVerifier.js`
-- `TestSolnSquareVerifier.js`
- To run each test individually, run `truffle test test/TestERC721Mintable.js`.

 ## Implement Zokrates
 | Contract Name | Contract Address |